Christos3788/Regret-Uncertainty-and-Bounded-Rationality-in-norm-driven-decisions/README.md

 - **`/results/`** — (Created at runtime) CSV summaries of time series and parameter configurations per run.
 - **`/figures/`** — (Optional) Saved plots, if plotting is enabled in the notebook.

-> If you prefer a single Julia script, export the notebook to `.jl` (e.g., with `nbconvert`) and keep the same folder layout for outputs.

 ---

 ## Quick Start